jundalisay/spblist/content/en/research/socrates/simple-republic/book-4/chapter-4.md

 ---
-title: "The Nature of Science "
+title: "The Nature of Science"
-heading: "Chapter 4 of Book 4"
+heading: "Chapter 4"
 weight: 16
 image: "/covers/republic.jpg"
 description: "The word 'science' is no longer to be used absolutely.
 Instead, it has a qualified object"